Quick and easy ways to Turn your Facebook Posts into Amazing Content on your Blog

-Is the thought of writing regular blog posts more than you think you're schedule can handle?
-You know you should blog but you simply run out of time.
+Is the thought of writing regular blog posts more than you think your schedule can handle?
+You know you should blog, but you simply run out of time.
 Among business owners today, you're not alone.

 Many of our clients can't find more time in their day to add regular blogging to their content marketing plan.
 Instead, we find more and more clients sticking to social media instead of blogging because it's easy to use and already at their fingertips.
 But is social media alone the best way to step into content marketing and attract new customers?

 Many of our clients have asked us, "If social media comes easier, can't I just keep posting to my Facebook business page instead of my blog?"
 Great question and the simple answer is you need both.

 Your website is your home base and you want your potential client to read more about you than the few sentences at a time that you post to Facebook.
 The goal is to guide them to visit your website, read more about what makes your business unique, and at some point transition from website visitor to raving fan.
 When you blog, you give your website visitors a reason to keep checking your website again and again.
 Fresh content is king when it comes to content marketing.

 Beyond the goal of getting your Facebook followers to visit your website, you'll want to own your own content.
 While social media gives you a more immediate response with customer interaction, your Facebook Page and Insta feeds are still owned by those companies.